hardwario/docs/ember/initial-configuration.md

-# Initial Setup and Configuration of EMBER (MikroTik RBM33G)
+# Initial Setup and Configuration

 ## Purpose

-This document provides the step-by-step process for setting up, updating, and configuring the EMBER device (MikroTik RBM33G) for HARDWARIO operations.
+This document provides the step-by-step process for setting up, updating, and configuring the EMBER gateway (MikroTik RBM33G).

 ## Procedure